Great Stoke roundabout improvements

 Is this work being carried out at the same time as the Cribbs Patchway metrobus extension scheme?

-We are starting the work on the Great Stoke roundabout ahead of the Gipsy Patch Lane closure, however there will be an overlap which will cause a significant impact on traffic in the area.
+We have started the work on the Great Stoke roundabout ahead of the Gipsy Patch Lane closure, however there will be an overlap which will cause a significant impact on traffic in the area.
 We apologise for this, but feedback from residents has told us that a condensed period of heavy congestion is preferred to stretching roadworks out over a number of years.

 What's being done to help residents and road users during the work?